 - Medication must be given to the Health Tech. by the parent or guardian.
-Students are not allowed to transport medication to and from school. - Prescription medication that needs to be taken at school must be accompanied by the following: - a.
-A written, signed statement from the physician giving the method, amount, and time when the medication is to be given. - b.
-A written statement from the parent giving his/her consent that the school can give the medication as directed by the physician. - 3.
-All medicine must be in the container in which it was purchased. - 4.
-All medicine will be kept in the Health Office and will be dispensed by office personnel.
-Send only the amount to be given at school and keep all other doses at home. - 5.
-If there is a change in the prescription, a new permission slip must be signed by the parent and physician.
+Students are not allowed to transport medication to and from school. - Prescription medication that needs to be taken at school must be accompanied by the followina: - A written, signed statement from the physician giving the method, amount, and time when the medication is to be given. - b.
+A written statement from the parent giving his/her consent that school can give the medication as directed by the physician.